Bjorken expansion in the isotropic Kasner spacetime

 Let us now impose $p = - \rho$ as the equation of state of the fluid (this conjecture is justified by the similarities of our system with the state of the Universe at the end of the inflationary period and with the black hole interior, as assumed in \cite{HC1}).
 We now obtain, from (11)

 an expression already obtained in \cite{HC2}.
-In addition, Khoury and Parikh \cite{KP} and Parikh and Wilczek \cite{PW} reached also $\zeta \prec 0$ for the black hole horizon viewed as a membrane.
-The negative value of the bulk viscosity coefficient was explained by the authors of [11] through an instability against perturbations, triggering expansion or contraction and reflecting the null hypersurface's natural tendency to expand or contract.
+In addition, Khoury and Parikh \cite{KP} and Parikh and Wilczek \cite{PW} reached also $\zeta < 0$ for the black hole horizon viewed as a membrane.
+The negative value of the bulk viscosity coefficient was explained by the authors of \cite{PW} through an instability against perturbations, triggering expansion or contraction and reflecting the null hypersurface's natural tendency to expand or contract.
+Recently, Kolekar and Padmanabhan \cite{KP} obtained a negative $\zeta$ in their study on a thermodynamical extremum principle from which to get the Damour - Navier - Stokes equation where the degrees of freedom varied in the Action Principle are the null vectors in the spacetime instead of the metric tensor.

+The dominant energy condition $|p| \leq \rho$ is obeyed but the strong energy condition $\rho + 3p \geq 0$ is not satisfied, due to the negative pressures.
+Moreover, Albacete et al. \cite{AKT} and Kovchegov \cite{YK} obtained a negative longitudinal (namely, on the direction of the collisional axis) pressure for the classical gluon dynamics applied to the RHIC at early proper time.
+We also note that Tawfik \cite{AT} stressed the important role played by the bulk viscosity $\zeta$ in the evolution of the very early universe.
+This is not surprising if we keep in mind that the hypersurface $t = 0$ is a true singularity for the metric (1), with $a = b = c = 1/2$.
+We have, indeed